ARM-software/ebbr/source/chapter2-uefi.rst

 call will immediately return, and the OS should fall back to an architecture or platform specific reset mechanism.

-On AArch64 platforms implementing [PSCI]_,
-if `ResetSystem()` is not implemented then the Operating System should fall back to making a PSCI call to reset or shutdown the system.
+On AArch64 platforms, if `ResetSystem()` is not implemented then the Operating System should fall back to making a [PSCI]_ call to reset or shutdown the system.

 Runtime Variable Access
 -----------------------